filipepcampos/feup-ri-assign4/README.md

 - git & git-lfs

-If the duckietown_world is missing (due to size constraints in moodle), just reset git using:
+If the duckietown_world is missing (due to size constraints in moodle), please clone the entire repository from:
 ```
-git reset --hard origin/main
+git clone git@github.com:filipepcampos/feup-ri-assign3.git
 ```
+Otherwise some key features will not work properly (ArUco markers on back of vehicles and modified maps)

 Obtain lfs files